This is the Galician white bean soup recipe, known as caldo gallego adapted to the ingredients at hand.

-- Add paprika, olive oil, potatoes and cabbage.
+- Add paprika, olive oil, potatoes and greens.
 Simmer for 30 minutes or until beans are tender.
 Don't add salt before testing first, the ham usually brings a strong flavor.
 Season.

 - Dice the ham discarding the bone, if you are going to serve the ham with the soup, and serve very hot.

-Use any of shredded cabbage turnip greens, mustard greens, kale, collard greens.
+Use any of beet greens, shredded cabbage, turnip greens, mustard greens, kale, collard greens.

-Preparing this soup with a pressure cooker is a breeze.
-Just put all the ingredients together and cover with water -about an inch over the solid ingredients.
+Preparing this soup with a pressure cooker is easy.
+Just put all the ingredients together and cover with water, about an inch over the solid ingredients.
 Beans usually take about 25 minutes once the pressure cooking has kicked in, but it depends on the model.
 Follow the manufacturers instructions.

 Use 2 cans (Net WT 15 oz) white beans of any kind.
-Drain and wash the beans, use cooked ham or serrano ham - you can omit bacon.
+Drain and wash the beans, use cooked ham hock or serrano ham and can omit bacon.
 Cover the beans with water and bring to boil, add the rest of the ingredients.
 Simmer until the potatoes and cabbage are cooked, about 20-30 minutes.
 Check the salt.